tararauzumaki/Cherry-blossom/README.md

    - Clone this repository or download the `index.html`, `styles.css`,`yes_style.css`,`yes_page.html` and `script.js` files.

 2. **Open the Project**:
    - Open the `index.html` file in your web browser.

----

-## A Note on Code Usage

-While I am happy to share this project, I encourage you to use it as inspiration.
-If you use this code as a base for your own project, please give credit where it's due.
-A simple shoutout or link back to this repository is appreciated!
+You can also deploy this with Netlify or GitHub Pages.

 ---